oss-slu/oss-slu.github.io/docs/project_MDMA/about.md

 After logging in, users are redirected to the homepage where they are presented with the information about the application.
 From here, they can navigate to different sections:

 - **Donations:** View a list of all donated items.
 Search and filter options are available to find specific donations easily.
-Azude storage container is used for storing images.
+Azure storage container is used for storing images.
 - **Donor Form:** Registers new donor(email alerts enabled)
 - **Programs:** Create and manage programs that will utilize the donated items.
 Each program can be linked to specific donations
 - **Item Details:** By selecting an item, users go to a detailed page where they can update the item’s status, upload photos, and send updates to donors via email